retracmp/chunker/readme.md

 ## coming soon

-make a issue if you want features
+> make a issue if you want more features

+- rework the download to either print to the console on each step if a flag is used, or if the tui is being used then update some progress bars for a better user experience

 ![image](https://github.com/user-attachments/assets/ed6708eb-2975-4fe1-80dd-0ae9b82c7b0a)